-We also made a second bathroom vanity out of another dresser from craigslist.
-On the top of this one we did a strong clear coat finish to help it stand up against any water damage.
-The sink we installed was also from craigslist, and we finished it off with a mirror from ebay.
+We also made a second bathroom vanity out of another dresser from Craigslist.
+On top of this one, we did a strong clear coat finish to help it stand up against any water damage.
+The sink we installed was also from Craigslist, and we finished it off with a mirror from eBay.

 I know you might not think of plates as being a bathroom decoration, but we went with it in this room, and I am so pleased with how they look!

-In one very odd shaped corner we have a curio cabinet that used to hold my Grandmother’s dolls that we painted white.
-It fits well in the space and holds extra bathroom supplies and looks mighty cute while doing it.
+In one very oddly shaped corner, we have a curio cabinet that used to hold my Grandmother’s dolls that we painted white.
+It fits well in the space, holding extra bathroom supplies and looking mighty cute while doing it.

 What farmhouse tour would be complete without a tour of the master bedroom?

 Originally, what is now our master bedroom would have been two smaller rooms, a bedroom, and the mother’s sewing room.
-Back in the early 1900s when the house was made, being able to say you had “x” number of bedrooms was a status symbol and could make you sound wealthier than you really were.
+Back in the early 1900s when the house was made, being able to say you had a large number of bedrooms was a status symbol and could make you sound wealthier than you truly were.

-Before we even moved in, the two smaller rooms were transformed into one larger room.
-We think back in the 1950s.
+Before we even moved in the two smaller rooms were transformed into one larger room, probably around the 1950s.

-Some of the benefits of having a combined room is the extra space and that we also ended up with 3 closets!
-Two of which we use for clothes and added shaker style bi-fold doors onto, and one that we have converted into an office space for me.
+Some of the benefits of having a combined room are the extra space and that we also ended up with 3 closets!
+Two of which we use for clothes and added shaker-style bi-fold doors onto, and one that we have converted into an office space for me.
 More on that in a few minutes!

-On either side of the card catalog I have two chairs that I found at a garage sale – they were actually the first furniture pieces I bought and then finally restored that hooked my interest for doing it again and again!
+On either side of the card catalog, I have two chairs that I found at a garage sale.
+Believe it or not, they were the first furniture pieces I bought and then finally restored, and they hooked my interest in doing it again and again!

 A brand new addition to our room is these matching distressed rugs.
 I’m not certain yet how I feel about the blue – but they’re kind of growing on me.
 What do you think about them?